Faith. Service. Law.

 The Voices Defending the Status Quo

 Retired Lieutenant General Richard Harding, who served as the 16th Judge Advocate General of the Air Force, said of the firings that “one is led to believe that those JAGs were in the way of what Secretary Hegseth and others want to accomplish.”
-Retired Major General Charles Dunlap of Duke Law — former Deputy Judge Advocate General of the Air Force — warned that replacements would “be viewed by many, both inside and outside the ranks, as simply a compliant politico.”
+Retired Major General Charles Dunlap of Duke Law—former Deputy Judge Advocate General of the Air Force—warned that replacements would “be viewed by many, both inside and outside the ranks, as simply a compliant politico.”
 The National Institute of Military Justice issued a formal Statement of Concern.
 A Former JAGs Working Group filed an amicus brief in federal court opposing the use of military lawyers as civilian prosecutors in cases lacking a military nexus, arguing that “Congress never authorized JAG officers to be general criminal prosecutors in civilian courtrooms.”

 How the Military Justice System Lost Its Way

 Military justice is not civilian justice.
 It was never intended to be.
 The Framers of the Constitution knew this.
 When they drafted the Fifth Amendment, they specifically exempted “cases arising in the land or naval forces” from the grand jury requirement.
-Military courts existed for a fundamentally different purpose than civilian courts: not to vindicate individual rights in the manner of our republican civilian system, but to maintain good order and discipline — to ensure the fighting effectiveness of the force.
+Military courts existed for a fundamentally different purpose than civilian courts: not to vindicate individual rights in the manner of our republican civilian system, but to maintain good order and discipline—to ensure the fighting effectiveness of the force.

-This is why, for most of American history, courts-martial — the military’s version of criminal trials — had no judges at all, only panels of officers.
-Military judges were not introduced until the Military Justice Act of 1968; for roughly the first 193 years of the republic, courts-martial were presided over by the senior officer on the panel.
+This is why, for most of American history, courts-martial—the military’s version of criminal trials—had no judges at all, only panels of officers.
+(Military judges were not introduced until the Military Justice Act of 1968; for roughly the first 193 years of the republic, courts-martial were presided over by the senior officer on the panel.)
 This is why commanders had the authority to decide whether to bring charges.
-This is why Article 35 of the UCMJ establishes a minimum waiting period before trial of only five days — a timeline designed for operational tempo, not the multi-year litigation timelines that now characterize the modern system.
-Military courts were commander-driven, not lawyer-driven, because the purpose of military justice was readiness and discipline — not the vindication of rights in the constitutional sense that our civilian courts provide.
+This is why Article 35 of the UCMJ establishes a minimum waiting period before a general court-martial of only five days (three for a special court-martial)—a timeline designed for operational tempo, not the multi-year litigation timelines that now characterize the modern system.
+And this is why, until recently, service members were permitted to present evidence of their exemplary military character as a defense against the charges brought against them—because the system was understood not as a court of general jurisdiction but as a tool for maintaining the discipline and effectiveness of the force.
+Military courts were commander-driven, not lawyer-driven, because the purpose of military justice was readiness and discipline—not the vindication of rights in the constitutional sense that our civilian courts provide.

-Court-martial panel members are selected by the convening authority — the senior commander who also exercises prosecutorial discretion in the case — rather than from a random community pool.
+Court-martial panel members are selected by the convening authority—the senior commander who also exercises prosecutorial discretion in the case—rather than from a random community pool.
 This is roughly the equivalent of allowing a District Attorney’s office to handpick the jurors, though this power was partially curtailed for certain offenses during recent reforms.
 Military judges serve rotational tours and then return to the assignment system, creating careerism pressures that no federal district judge with lifetime tenure faces.
-A politically inconvenient ruling could cost a military judge a promotion — a structural incentive that is difficult to reconcile with the exercise of judicial independence.
+A politically inconvenient ruling could cost a military judge a promotion—a structural incentive that is difficult to reconcile with the exercise of judicial independence.

 The military justice system thus occupies an uncomfortable middle ground: it lacks the constitutional protections of civilian courts, but it has also abandoned the commander-driven, discipline-focused purpose that historically justified that departure.
-The result is the worst of both worlds — a system with neither the constitutional rigor of civilian justice nor the swift, mission-focused command tool the Framers envisioned.
+The result is the worst of both worlds—a system with neither the constitutional rigor of civilian justice nor the swift, mission-focused command tool the Framers envisioned.

 The Special Trial Counsel Was the Wrong Solution to the Right Problem